- Challenge: How does a category king save time processing leads from 16 different market segments?

 In other words, Bubbly has leads floating in from all angles.
 Which is a nice problem to have.
 But also a time-consuming one.

-And while Andrew knows his stuff when it comes to marketing, he’d much rather be blowing bubbles than sat at his desk getting foam-o.
+And while Andrew knows his stuff when it comes to marketing, he’d much rather be blowing bubbles than sitting at his desk getting foam-o.
 So he turned to online tools for help.

 Coming up with a soaping mechanism